Learning & Teaching conference on the New Normal and Collaborative Student Learning

 - Dissertation presentations

 - Workshops: co-creation of learning & teaching

 This event is free.
-Bookings will be open from Monday 2 August 2021.
+Conference registration will be opening soon.

 If you require further information please email email@example.com.